sangethmathewjohn/KASM/README.md

 Type in your ip addres in browser where you can login via one of the id given to you like show in the secret file.
-From there you can stream tools such as vs code, gimp, TOR, ubuntu via your browser from an dicker container
+From there you can stream tools such as vs code, gimp, TOR, ubuntu via your browser from an docker container